 If you're losing suction it might be time to change the filters on your vacuum cleaner.
 This video will guide you through replacing the pre- and HEPA post-motor filters on a Dyson DC07.

 Right, let's look at changing the post-motor or HEPA filter which is located under this lid here.
 Now the post-motor filter or HEPA filter is used for filtering out tiny particles like pollen or dust mite faeces which can cause allergy sufferers real problems.
-Now there are 3 catches on this lid: 1 at the front, 2 either side.
-Now be careful when popping this lid off as the catches are quite weak, but again don't worry if it is damaged, because as always you can order a spare off the espares.co.uk website.
+Now there are 3 catches on this lid, one at the front, two either side.
+Now be careful when popping this lid off as the catches are quite weak, but again don't worry if it is damaged, because as always you can order a spare from the espares.co.uk website.

 Let's get started.
-So let's prise open the front first like so, then the 2 side catches, carefully remove the lid like so, and there we have the HEPA filter.
+So let's prise open the front first like so, then the two side catches, carefully remove the lid like so, and there we have the HEPA filter.

 Now remember all these spares are available on eSpares.co.uk along with spares and accessories for over 500 brands of home and garden appliance.